moundeveloper/MagicNetsuiteExtensionM/README.md

-ransform the tedious and frustrating Netsuite experience into a seamless one.
+Transform the tedious and frustrating Netsuite experience into a seamless one.